arnolanglade/mikado-app/README.md

 expect(myService).toBeCalled();
 ```

-Note: Override a service is useful to replace a service by a test double, a fake or a mock for instance.
-I wrote a [blog post](https://arnolanglade.github.io/ease-testing-thanks-to-the-dependency-inversion-design-pattern.html) that implement the dependency inversion design pattern to ease testing.
+Note: Overriding a service is useful when you need to replace a service with a test double, fake, or mock, for instance.
+I have written a [blog post](https://arnolanglade.github.io/ease-testing-thanks-to-the-dependency-inversion-design-pattern.html) that explain how the Dependency Inversion design pattern simplify testing.

 ### Override a translation